wein.plus

 Concentration

-Various processes to concentrate grape must or wine by removing certain substances.
-This is usually done by reducing the pure water content.
-The oldest form is the drying of grapes, which was already used in antiquity.
-Today, this is achieved by a correspondingly late harvest and/or drying on straw mats/reeds as well as hanging the grapes on racks for a longer period of time (see also Trockenbeerenauslese and Recioto).
-In osmosis (reverse osmosis, osmotic distillation), different molecular sizes of liquids or of substances contained in them are exploited.
+Various methods of concentrating grape must or wine by removing certain substances and/or reducing the pure water content.
+The oldest form is the drying of grapes, which was already used in ancient times.
+Today, this is achieved by late harvesting and/or drying on straw mats/reeds and hanging the grapes on racks for longer periods (see Trockenbeerenauslese and Recioto).
+Osmosis (reverse osmosis, osmotic distillation) utilises different molecular sizes of liquids or the substances they contain.

 Vacuum concentration

-Further possibilities of concentration are the exploitation of different boiling or freezing points.
+Other possibilities for concentration are the utilisation of different boiling or freezing points.
 Low-pressure and low-temperature evaporators are used for this.
 This concentrates the sugar, but also removes volatile flavours.
-An improved technique is vacuum concentration, because water evaporates at lower air pressure at already 30 °C (and less), this is not much higher than a conventional fermentation temperature.
-As a result, much less flavour is lost.
-A relatively new process is spinning cone column.
-These techniques are used in the production of RCGM, among others.
+An improved technique is vacuum concentration, as water evaporates at low air pressure at just 30 °C (and below), which is not much higher than a conventional fermentation temperature.
+This means that far fewer flavours are lost.
+A relatively new process is the spinning cone column.
+These techniques are used in the production of RCGM (rectified grape must concentrate), among other things.

 Voices of our members